Gravitational Lensing in the Charged NUT-de Sitter Spacetime: Equations of Motion

 Here $\lambda_{r_{i},k_{3}}$ and $k_{3}$ are given by Eq.~(\ref{eq:IC3}) and Eq.~(\ref{eq:MOD3}), respectively, and the initial condition $\chi_{i}$ reads

-\subsection{The $\vartheta$ Motion}
+\subsection{The $\vartheta$ motion}

-For discussing the $\vartheta$ motion we first rewrite Eq.~(\ref{eq:EoMtheta}) in terms of $x=\cos\vartheta$
+For discussing the $\vartheta$ motion we first rewrite Eq.~(\ref{eq:EoMtheta}) in terms of $x=\cos\vartheta$:

 From the structure of Eq.~(\ref{eq:EoMx}) we can immediately read that for $K=0$ the right-hand side has to vanish.
-This simultaneously implies that we have $\mathrm{d}\varphi/\mathrm{d}\lambda=0$ and thus these are the principal null geodesics of the charged NUT-de Sitter metrics.
+This simultaneously implies that we have $\mathrm{d}\varphi/\mathrm{d}\lambda=0$ and thus these are the principal null geodesics of the charged NUT--de Sitter metrics.
 Similarly it is very easy to show that for very specific combinations of the constants of motion the right-hand side of Eq.~(\ref{eq:EoMx}) vanishes.
 In both cases the lightlike geodesics lie on cones of constant $\vartheta$ that have to fulfill the constraints $\mathrm{d}x/\mathrm{d}\lambda=\mathrm{d}^2x/\mathrm{d}\lambda^2=0$.
 From the second constraint we now immediately obtain the angle of the cones in terms of the constants of motion.
 It reads

-Under the premise that we have $K\neq0$ we can use both constraints to rewrite the Carter constant $K$ in terms of $E$ and $L_{z}$
+Under the premise that we have $K\neq0$ we can use both constraints to rewrite the Carter constant $K$ in terms of $E$ and $L_{z}$:

-In analogy to the charged C-de Sitter metrics discussed in Frost and Perlick \cite{Frost2021a} and Frost \cite{Frost2021b} we will call these cones \emph{individual photon cones}.
-However, we have to emphasize that contrary to the charged C-de Sitter metrics in which all geodesics tangential to the photon cone remain on the photon cone, in the charged NUT-de Sitter metrics this is only the case for very specific lightlike geodesics.
+In analogy to the charged C--de Sitter metrics discussed in Frost and Perlick \cite{Frost2021a} and Frost \cite{Frost2021b} we will call these cones \emph{individual photon cones}.
+However, we have to emphasize that contrary to the charged C--de Sitter metrics in which all geodesics tangential to the photon cone remain on the photon cone, in the charged NUT--de Sitter metrics this is only the case for very specific lightlike geodesics.
 In both cases, the principal null geodesics and the geodesics on the photon cones, the solution to Eq.~(\ref{eq:EoMtheta}) is easy to obtain.
 It reads $\vartheta(\lambda)=\vartheta_{i}$.
-All other geodesics oscillate between the two turning points
+All other geodesics oscillate between the two turning points,

 As we can see $x_{\mathrm{min}}\neq -x_{\mathrm{max}}$ and thus the $\vartheta$ motion is not symmetric with respect to the plane $\vartheta=\pi/2$.
 For these geodesics we can rewrite Eq.~(\ref{eq:EoMx}) in terms of an elementary integral that can be easily calculated.
 After the integration we solve for $\vartheta$ and obtain as solution to Eq.~(\ref{eq:EoMtheta})